 Gluten Free Loaded Baked Potato Soup in the Crock-Pot

-I’m not just a fan of Autumn and Winter, I’m competently and utterly in love with them.
-They have so much going for them – crisp weather, Halloween, Thanksgiving, Christmas, It’s a Wonderful Life, Linus in the Pumpkin Patch, Christmas music, Rudolph the Red-Nosed Reindeer and his wonderful adventure, college basketball….
+I’m not just a fan of Autumn and Winter, I’m thoroughly in love with them.
+They have so much going for them – crisp weather, Pennant baseball, Halloween, Thanksgiving, Christmas, It’s a Wonderful Life, Linus in the Pumpkin Patch, Christmas music, Rudolph and Clarice, college basketball….

 You get the picture, so to speak.

-I would say that another favorite thing about Autumn and Winter is using my crock-pot, but let’s be real, I use my crock-pot year round.
+Another favorite thing about Autumn and Winter is using my crock-pot (Amazon link).
+While I use my crock-pot year round, I really go for broke in the cold months.
 Not only am I convinced that slowly cooked food is the tastiest food, I’m kinda obsessed with the way the house smells while something delicious is happening in the crock-pot.

 Suffice to say when these two great loves (slow-cooking and soup) combine, I’m a giddy fool.